Guided Trip Policies

 Can Someone Who isn’t Fishing Come Along?

 On boat trips, it’s fine if one passenger does not choose to fish.
 In all honesty, it makes getting photos a lot easier.
-Please note that the capacity of our boats is still only two passengers and the guide, even if one passenger is just riding along.
+Please note that the capacity of our boats is still only two to at most three passengers and the guide, even if one passenger is just riding along.

 Since our walk-wade trips generally require a hike, take place in rugged terrain, involve stream crossings, and so on, we prefer that non-anglers do not join us for walk-wade trips.